tamburro92/COVID-19-SIR-MODEL/README.md

 - The forecast is based on SIR epidemic model, a mathematical model to describe a spread of a disease in a population, where a I built the model and tuned the parameters to fit the current behavior of spread.
 - The circle represents observed data coming from "data repository for the 2019 Novel Coronavirus Visual Dashboard" and aligned with the one of Protezione Civile.
 - The star represents the forecast predicted by the model.
-- The timeline starts at time 0 by 31/01/20 and i focused on a window of [20 - 70] days

 ## Forecast
-- The timeline starts at time 0 by 31/01/20 in image 22-25 and they are focused on a window of [20 - 70] days
+- The timeline starts at time 0 by 31/01/2020 in image 22-25 and they are focused on a window of [20 - 70] days

 22/03|23/03
 ------------ | -------------